HusseinBakri/TransformMeshToGIFSprite/README.md

 ## Javascript Viewers for 3D Models' Sprite Images
 * 360-degrees-product-viewer, is a lovely resource found at https://github.com/CodyHouse/360-degrees-product-viewer that can do the job very well.

 ## MIT License

 This tool uses on another code that create a CSS Sprite (found at https://gist.github.com/gourneau/939252 ) which is based on Creative Commons Attribution 3.0 United.
-All rights reserved and my great appreciation.
+All rights reserved and my great appreciation to the author.

 My current tool adopts the MIT License as it did some minor changes to a third party code (cited previsouly) to work with the intended goal of this particular tool.

 I expect adequate attribution of this work and all cited work.
-The attribution should include the title of the program, the author and the site or the document where the program is taken from.
+The attribution should include the title of the program, the author (me) and the site or the document where the program is taken from.